johanna-ux/confirmit-assignment/README.md

-Confirmit – jobb interview assignment
+Confirmit – job interview assignment
 ====================================
 This is an assignment that I solved as part as a jobb interview with Confirmit.